zcyh147/xypyutil/README.md

 # kkpyutil
-Personal utility functions and classes frequently used by daily Python work
+Personal utility functions and classes frequently used by daily Python work.